Australian Bureau of Statistics

 Compensation of employees

-The total remuneration, in cash or in kind, payable by an enterprise to an employee in return for work done by the employee during the accounting period.
+Total remuneration, in cash or in kind, payable by an enterprise to an employee in return for work done by the employee during the accounting period.
 It is further classified into two sub-components: wages and salaries; and employers’ social contributions.
 Compensation of employees is not payable in respect of unpaid work undertaken voluntarily, including the work done by members of a household within an unincorporated enterprise owned by the same household.
 Compensation of employees excludes any taxes payable by the employer on the wage and salary bill (e.g. payroll tax).
-See also Employers’ social contributions; Wages and salaries.
+See also Employers’ social contributions and Wages and salaries.

 Consumption of fixed capital

-The reduction in the value of fixed assets used in production during the accounting period resulting from physical deterioration, normal obsolescence or normal accidental damage.
+The value of the reproducible fixed assets used up during a period of account as a result of normal wear and tear, foreseen obsolescence and the normal rate of accidental damage.
 Unforeseen obsolescence, major catastrophes and the depletion of natural resources are not taken into account.

 Estimates are valued at the prices of the period to which the observation relates.
-For example, estimates for 2002-03 are valued using 2002-03 prices.
+For example, estimates for this financial year are valued using this financial year’s prices.
 This contrasts to chain volume measures where the prices used in valuation refer to the prices of the previous year.

 Transfers, other than those classified as capital transfers, in which one institutional unit provides a good, service or cash to another unit without receiving from the latter anything of economic value in return.